rhel-labs/instruqt/satellite-basics/08-tracer/assignment.md

   utility and Satellite will notify you which hosts require service restarts.
 notes:
 - type: text
-  contents: Register a host to Satellite
+  contents: Install and enable the Tracer service to detect services that require
+    restarting.
 tabs:
 - title: Satellite Server
   type: terminal